-We are very lucky with our school meals because we have Mrs Weeks and Mrs Turner who cook our school meals from fresh on site.
+We are very lucky with our school meals because we have Mrs Weeks and Mrs Hunt who cook our school meals from fresh on site.
 The menu is constantly reviewed and revised by both chiefs with the children's views and opinions taken into account.
 Most children within school choose to have a school meals because they are so delicious, healthy and full of nutrients.
 Some of the food that is used is even grown from our own vegetable patches!

 Free School Meals

 All pupils in Reception, Year 1 and Year 2 are entitled to Universal Infant Free School Meals.

 Any children whose parents are getting any of the following are entitled to free school meals:

 - Universal Credit (provided you have an annual net earned income of no more than £7,400, as assessed by earnings from up to three of your most recent assessment periods).

 - Income Support (IS).

 - Income-based Jobseekers Allowance (IBSJA).